kyma-project/community/concepts/eventing-code-guidelines.md

 ### Structured Logging

-Both [logrus](https://github.com/sirupsen/logrus) and [zap](https://github.com/uber-go/zap) are widely used. logrus has the `advantage` and `disadvantage` at the same time of being a `drop-in` replacement for the `stdlib`. logrus does not enforce using structured logging but you can use it.
+Both [logrus](https://github.com/sirupsen/logrus) and [zap](https://github.com/uber-go/zap) are widely used. logrus has the `advantage` and `disadvantage` at the same time of being a `drop-in` replacement for the `stdlib`. logrus supports structured logging but does not enforce using it.
 Citing from the logrus github page it is clear that zap is the modern alternative to logrus:
 > Logrus is in maintenance-mode.
 We will not be introducing new features.
 It’s simply too hard to do in a way that won’t break many people’s projects, which is the last thing you want from your Logging library (again...).

 > Many fantastic alternatives have sprung up.
 Logrus would look like those, had it been re-designed with what we know about structured logging in Go today.
 Check out, for example, Zerolog, Zap, and Apex.

-For these reasons `uber-go/zap` is the `preferred` structured logging library.
+For these reasons, `uber-go/zap` is the `preferred` structured logging library.

-Furthermore consider using `github.com/kyma-project/kyma/common/logging/logger` which provides further `abstraction` over `uber-go/zap`.
+Furthermore, consider using `github.com/kyma-project/kyma/common/logging/logger`, which provides further `abstraction` over `uber-go/zap`.

 <!-- voting options:
 1. [ueber-go/zap](https://github.com/uber-go/zap) // proposed by guidelines